2021 SKAGIT VALLEY TULIP FESTIVAL WITH KIDS

 15867 Beaver Marsh Rd

-Run by the Washington Bulb Co., the largest grower of bulbs in the United States, RoozenGaarde is a beautiful 3-acre display garden that houses an authentic Dutch windmill.
+Run by the Washington Bulb Co., the largest grower of bulbs in the United States, RoozenGaarde is a beautiful 5-acre display garden that houses an authentic Dutch windmill.
 Photo ops abound!
 The RoozenGaarde Display Garden has gorgeous planned gardens where 100s of photographers take pictures of children and families each year.
-Their flower varieties are labeled so you'll know which ones are your favorites and you can even pre-order bulbs for the 2020 growing season while you are there.
+Their flower varieties are labeled so you'll know which ones are your favorites and you can even pre-order bulbs for next year's growing season while you are there.
+There is also a 25 acre tulip field and a 20 acre daffodil field to see!
 Pets are not permitted.
-Once you purchase admission you can use their admission ticket to park in any of the parking lots they own near other tulip fields so you can get out of your car to view them on the same day.
-You can still park in their parking lots even if you did not go to the actual display garden, but the parking fee will be $7 during weekdays and $10 on weekends.
 The garden and gift store is open 362 days a year.

-M-F Everyone is $7 and Children 5 & Under Free
+Everyone is $15 and Children 2 & Under Free

 Tulip Town, Mount Vernon

 During the Tulip Festival, you can enjoy everything Tulip Town has to offer.
 Children will enjoy riding the trolley through 5 acres of dazzling tulip fields for an "up high" view of the flowers (price included in 2021 tickets).
 This is a great way to see all of Tulip Town's fields if you have babies or toddlers in tow.
 You can also walk around the tulips to see them up close.

 Beautiful pictures await you!
 Tulip Town's display garden has a windmill that looks like it's straight from the Netherlands!
 Tulip Town also has a field where you can fly your kite, so don't forget to bring one or you can buy one there.
 They have professional kite fliers in the field on the weekends.